MBriggs27810518/pyhsi/docs/source/index.rst

 ======================================================================================
 **pyhsi** is a python toolbox which provides *user-friendly* and *extensible* implementation of the **human-structure interaction** simulation, *originally coded in MATLAB*.
 The toolbox serves as a software tool that allows users to simulate and analyze the interaction between humans and structures, particularly in the vertical direction.

-Check out the :doc:`usage` section for further information, including how to :ref:`install <installation>` the project.
+Check out the :doc:`rst/installation` section for further information, including how to :ref:`install <installation>` the project.

 .. note::